CenterDenmark/elexia-datamodel/data_model.md

     datetime dateModified
 }

-PropertyValueInterval {
+%%PropertyValueInterval {
-    %% Foreign key can map to any subclass of ProcedureExecution uuid procedureExecution FK
+%%    %% Foreign key can map to any subclass of ProcedureExecution
+%%    uuid procedureExecution FK
-    float value
+%%    float value
-    %% startTime: the beginning of the interval.
-It should be an xsd datetime datetime startTime
+%%    %% startTime: the beginning of the interval.
+It should be an xsd datetime
+%%    datetime startTime
-    %% endTime: the beginning of the interval.
-It should be an xsd datetime datetime endTime
+%%    %% endTime: the beginning of the interval.
+It should be an xsd datetime
+%%    datetime endTime
-    string source
+%%    string source
-    datetime dateCreated
+%%    datetime dateCreated
-    datetime dateModified
+%%    datetime dateModified
-}
+%%}

 Property {
     %% Defined by https://www.qudt.org/doc/DOC_VOCAB-QUANTITY-KINDS.html#Instances